 Here are a lot of tests for the mouse sensor.
 The purpose of these tests is to know whether there are certain negative features in the sensor that may impair its use.

-Breaking corners - This test produces a square quickly and checks whether the sensor is aligned on the 90 exactly the corners.
-No corner breakage was observed at all.
-Small displacements caused the lines to be dishonest during breaking.
+Breaking corners - In this test, a square is produced quickly and it is checked whether the sensor aligns the corners exactly 90 degrees.
+No corner breaking was observed at all.
+Small displacements caused defects to become uneven during refraction.

-Spiral - In the spiral test, I test high-speed tracking detection accuracy.
-There seemed to be no anomalies and the spiral came out just fine.
+Spiral - In the spiral test I check the accuracy of tracking at high speed.
+There seems to be no anomaly and the spiral came out very accurately.

-Gaiting, a consistent drain - In most tests you can pay attention when this phenomenon occurs.
-You can draw a straight line or waves at many speeds and note whether there is a scuffle or a strange escape.
-Today the phenomenon is almost completely gone in gaming mice, but it is important to check its existence.
-Here is an extreme example of both situations:
+Gaiting, a consistent drain - In most tests it is possible to pay attention when this phenomenon takes place.
+You can draw a straight line or waves at a variety of speeds and notice if there is a fuss or a strange escape.
+Today the phenomenon has almost completely disappeared in gaming mice, but it is important to check its existence.
+This is an extreme example of both situations:

 Rival 600 does not have any catering.
 He keeps the tracks clean and precise.
 This is due to its advanced TureMove3 sensor.

-LOD, lifting distance - The term Lift off Distance refers to the height at which the sensor stops tracking.
-This feature is especially important for gamers with low DPI settings as they are forced to lift the mouse from the surface back to the middle.
+LOD, lifting distance - The term Lift off Distance refers to the height at which the sensor stops tracking from the surface.
+This feature is very important especially for gamers with low DPI settings as they are forced to lift the mouse a lot from the edge of the surface back to the middle.